jimgao1/battleship/README.md

 ------
 The AI for this project uses a "probability matrix / grid" algorithm, to find the most probable positions.
-The implementation of this algorithm is in the file 'BattleshipSP.java'.
+The implementation of this algorithm is in the file `BattleshipSP.java`.

 Error Reporting
 ------